OHSU-Library/Effect-of-IF-and-Discipline-on-Journal-Data-Sharing-Policies/README.md

 Data collection utilized three sources:

-2016 InCites Journal Citations Report;
+2016 InCites Journal Citations Report

-Directory of Open Access Journal;
+Directory of Open Access Journal

-Journal websites and author guidelines;
+Journal websites and author guidelines

 The data was collected and analyzed between May 2018 and October 2018.